 Shaunetta started laughed first, before the two men.
 Finally, Denny and Alex got it and started chuckling.

 "OK, Natalie, that was pretty good.
 I'll give you something.
-The two perps, and I won't name them, lured another undercover officer to a construction site near the Bar Etna.
-They sucker-punched him, had him on his knees, handcuffed.
-One of them pointed a Glock with a suppressor at his forehead and told him that Officer Williams had just been killed and that he was next."
+The two perps, whom I won't name, lured another undercover officer to a construction site near Bar Etna.
+They sucker-punched him and had him on his knees, handcuffed.
+One of them pointed a Glock with a silencer at his forehead and told him that they had just killed Officer Williams and that he was next."

 "Did they kill him?
 Is that a secret?"

-"No, that's the mystery part of this.
+"Nope, that's the mystery part of this.
 Just as the thugs were about to shoot, a citizen attacked them and took them out.
 She fought like a fucking banshee."

 "She?"
 Natalie said.
 "You mean a woman saved the officer's life?
 Who is she?"

 "We don't know.
 The woman bound the perps with cable ties, found the handcuff keys, removed the cuffs, and helped our guy to his feet.
-Said nothing, just smiled and ran away.
+She said nothing, just smiled, and ran away.
 We're calling her the angel."

 "Was the officer wearing a body cam?"

 "Oh, hell no. The gangbangers would have spotted that.
-No, he had two FBI button cams, very high tech.
+No, he had two FBI button cams, very high-tech.
 We got a video of the whole thing."

-"So, this was an FBI - Chicago Police drug--op?"
+"So, this was an FBI - Chicago Police drug-op?"

 "Yes, it was.
 I can't say anymore, Natalie.
 It's an ongoing investigation."

 "Just one more question, Denny.
 What drug gang were they investigating?
-I'll pay your current tab if you tell me.
-Natalie summoned the waitress, held up her smart card, and said, "Pay the current tab for this table."
+I'll pay your current tab if you tell me.”

+Natalie summoned the waitress and held up her smart card.

+"Pay the current tab for this table."

 The waitress raised her small tablet computer and completed the transaction.

 "Again, Denny, who are they?"

 Officer Luton placed his hands on the table, leaning closer to her.
 He raised one eyebrow as he spoke the word "Albanians."

 "You're kidding, Denny.
-The Albanians were wiped out by the Chicago Police and the FBI fifteen years ago."
+The Chicago Police and the FBI wiped out the Albanian mob twenty years ago."

 "Whack-a-mole, Miss Pulitzer Prize, whack-a-mole."